 The first season of Drag Race – also known as the “lost season” – really isn’t appreciated enough.
-Yes, we didn’t have Snatch Game, and we were cursed with that vaseline filter, but it gave us so many incredible queens such as Bebe Zahara Benet, Nina Flowers, Tammie Brown, Ongina, Shannel… The reason why it’s ranked so low is because it wasn’t the Drag Race we all know and love today.
+Yes, we didn’t have Snatch Game, and we were cursed with that vaseline filter, but it gave us so many incredible performers such as Bebe Zahara Benet, Nina Flowers, Tammie Brown, Ongina and Shannel.
+The reason why it’s ranked so low is because it isn’t the Drag Race we all know and love today.

 14. Season 8